 Such being the case, it is evident, from the high antiquity and perfect truth of the Church, that these later heresies, and those yet subsequent to them in time, were new inventions falsified [from the truth].

 It’s interesting in how Clement of Alexandria places Simon after Valentinus and Marcion.
 What’s really going on here?
 One can only guess.
+Perhaps the Church Fathers really were smoking crack after all.
+Or it was just a scribal error.
 Robert M. Price writes in Introduction to Scroll of Thoth, p. xx:

 In reality the formation of the many diverse types of early Christian faith was highly complex and confusing, and there was no place in the emerging sanitized version of church history for the earlier radical Paul.